Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SsjiubBz5zs.md

 ### Transcript

-> can you change the inputs and outputs to be on top of each other please you mean for existing factories apart from the packager and stuff like that i think it's too late unfortunately for that if it would mess up so many bases it would mess up so many saves, i don't know i feel like we would have done that a while ago if we felt like that was the way to go but i don't know maybe we'll do it we'll just say it just do that to everyone just be like no we're doing it
+> can you change the inputs and outputs to be on top of each other please you mean for existing factories apart from the packager and stuff like that I think it's too late unfortunately for that if it would mess up so many bases it would mess up so many saves, I don't know I feel like we would have done that a while ago if we felt like that was the way to go but I don't know maybe we'll do it we'll just say it just do that to everyone just be like no we're doing it